Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \subsubsection{Proxy Model}

 Certain black-box works rely on an external, proxy model to detect and mitigate hallucinations.

 \begin{enumerate}

 \item One such method is used as a baseline within the SelfCheckGPT article~\cite{manakul2023self}.
 As many language foundation models do not provide access to token probabilities, the authors use an open-source proxy LLM that does provide token probabilities as an estimate of the original output's probability.
 They find that using proxy LLMs for probability estimation and hallucination detection successfully is highly variable.
 The accuracy of detection is dependent on the complexity of the LLM itself, as well as the training data of the proxy LLM (\ie~models trained on independent datasets from the original LLM will have different generation patterns).
+Refer to the description of Method ID~\hyperref[itm:selfcheck]{4.3.1.1} for a discussion on the custom dataset used for evaluation.

 \item Within this section, we also include works that use an external trained classifier to detect hallucinations.
 For example,~\citet{chen2023hallucination} curate a dataset of QA dialogue from LLM generated responses.
-They apply a composition of metrics to assess quality of responses, including a self-assessment from the LLM comparing the ground-truth and predicted text, human-labeled, and machine metrics (\eg~BERT score, F1 score, BLEU, \etc).
+They apply a composition of metrics to assess quality of responses, including a self-assessment from the LLM comparing the ground-truth and predicted text, human-labeled, and machine metrics (\eg~BERTScore~\cite{zhang2020bertscore}, F1 score, BLEU~\cite{papineni2002bleu}, \etc).
 Their hallucination discriminator, RelD, is trained on the dataset in multiple separate phases, each using a different objective: regression, multi-class classification, and finally binary classification.
 Through experiments, they find that RelD closely aligns with human evaluators' original predictions.

-\item Similarly,~\citet{pacchiardi2024how} develop a black-box lie detector for LLMs.
-In their case, the authors hypothesize that models that output a lie will produce different behaviors in future responses, like~\citet{azaria2023internal}.
-As such, at inference time,~\citet{pacchiardi2024how} prompt the LLM with several binary questions (that may be completely unrelated to the original response) and collect yes/no answers.
-All the responses are concatenated into a single embedding that is input to the logistic regression model to predict the likelihood that the response was untruthful.
-The authors find that the simple detector is mostly task- and model-agnostic once trained on a single dataset.